Ironic, Informal And Expressive, 'New Rules Of Language' Evolve Online

 The need for those overt tip-offs of irony reflects a big difference between chatspeak and face-to-face conversation — you don't always know who's out there or how your words are going to land.
 American teens who use Facebook and Instagram typically have around 300 Facebook friends and 150 Instagram followers.
 That's a whole lot more than the posse they hang with after school.
 When the audience is that diffuse and open-ended, their posts take the shape of a self-consciously crafted performance.
 People post to proclaim their presence, to connect with others of their kind and to evoke responses from anyone within earshot, whether as likes or forwards or replies.
 And they frequently time their posts for maximum impact, which is usually in the morning.
 People start tweeting around the same time birds do, and for the same reasons.

 McCulloch argues that all our texting and tweeting has enabled ordinary people to write with "exquisite levels of social nuance," as she puts it, which used to be the province of professionals.
-It's certainly not doing any damage to the English language, despite the fulminations of the people I think of as the "great unwired."
+It's certainly not doing any damage to the English language, despite the fulminations of the people I think of as the "Great Unwired."
 Those stories about texting slang and abbreviations showing up on students' writing are pure urban legends — bear in mind that the whole point of slang is knowing who you're not supposed to use it with.

 But if chatspeak helps fulfill people's yearnings for connectedness, it isn't very well adapted to developing any idea that's bigger than an aphorism.
 That belongs to another continent of Internet discourse, on the blogs and websites where you can find a vast accumulation of intelligent commentary and critical writing by millions of authors who could never make their ideas public before.